yu1iia/yu1iia/README.md

 ### My name is Yuliia.

- I am **Full Stack Developer** looking for an opportunity to make the web a better place, contribute and create awesome projects.
+ I am **Full-Stack Developer** looking for an opportunity to make the web a better place, contribute and create awesome projects.

 My motto of this year - **Better done than perfect!**